-King James’s School is proud to have forged links with Bebra in Germany, Privas in France, and Mongegba in Sierra Leone.
+King James’s School is proud to have forged links with Bebra in Germany and Mongegba in Sierra Leone.

 2019 marks a true milestone as this year, King James’s School is proudly celebrating 45 years of the annual school exchange with its partner school, Brüder Grimm Gesamtschule in Knaresborough’s twin town of Bebra.